 Some manufacturers use what is referred to as “offset Gothic arch” geometry.
 The offset Gothic arch design uses four rows of recirculating balls (two on each side of the bearing) in a Gothic arch geometry, but the centers of the top and bottom raceways are offset.
 This gives the balls two-point contact (similar to the circular arc design).

 Under normal loading and low preloads, the top rows of balls sustain the load.
-But under very high loading, or when there are impact loads, the bottom two rows of balls are engaged and provide additional load-carrying capacity.
-This also provides low friction under normal loading, but under heavier loads and higher preloads, rigidity — and friction — are increased.
+But under very high loading, or when there are impact loads, the bottom two rows of balls become engaged and provide additional load-carrying capacity.
+The offset Gothic arch design provides low friction under normal loading, but under heavier loads and higher preloads, rigidity — and friction — are increased.